List of birds of Qatar

 This is a list of the bird species recorded in Qatar.
 The avifauna of Qatar include a total of 352 species, of which 3 have been introduced by humans.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Qatar.
 Native species are marked with an "N".
 The global conservation status are displayed per the IUCN for each species alongside the population trend.
+The Qatar birds list, which has catalogued all verified species recorded in the country serves as the primary source for the list.